Crying in H Mart: Summary

 The book begins with the titular essay in which Zauner talks about buying ingredients for Korean cuisine at H Mart.
 Zauner reminisces about her mother, Chongmi, calling her strict but loving.
 Zauner writes that she wanted more family approval yet frequently disobeyed her parents and was considered rebellious.

 Every two years, Zauner and Chongmi travel to Seoul to visit their family.
 When Zauner is 14, her maternal grandmother dies, leaving Zauner haunted by her last words.

 During high school, Zauner falls into depression, resulting in truancy.
 Chongmi allows her to sleep once a week at her best friend's house, where she begins to admire her friend's mother, engendering Chongmi's jealousy and straining their relationship.
 Zauner is inspired to learn guitar after watching a DVD of the Yeah Yeah Yeahs and Karen O, who is also of Korean American heritage.
 Zauner begins to write songs and perform in public, including opening for Maria Taylor at the W.O.W.
 Hall.
 Zauner applies to liberal arts universities for women and attends Bryn Mawr College in Pennsylvania, to Chongmi's disappointment.

-In 2014, Zauner graduated college with a creative writing degree and leads a band named Little Big League.
+In 2014, Zauner graduates from college with a creative writing degree and leads a band named Little Big League.
 However, the band struggles to find commercial success.
 That summer, Zauner learns that Chongmi has cancer and flies to Eugene to care for her.
 Soon after Chongmi returns home, her friend Kye arrives and begins to take care of her.

 In August, Zauner returns to Philadelphia to tour with Little Big League.
 After the tour, her father Joel reveals that Chongmi's condition is worsening.
 The three fly to Seoul as per Chongmi's wishes but she is hospitalized upon arrival.
 After Chongmi recovers, Zauner and Joel transfer her to Riverbend Hospital in Eugene.